Spending 1, 2 or 3 days in Valencia? Here you’ll find an itinerary for every option 😉

 If you’re travelling with kids, the Museu de les Ciències Princípe Felipe and L’Hemisfèric (an IMAX/3D cinema and planetarium) are also good options.

-Buy your skip the line ticket to visit L’Hemisfèric, Science Museum and L’Oceanogràfic in advance here.
-It’s valid for three days.
+Get your ticket to visit L’Oceanogràfic in advance here.

 Then wander around the streets of Carmen district until you reach Iglesia de San Nicolás (Valencia’s Sistine Chapel), and finish at Plaza del Ayuntamiento (one of the most beautiful squares in Valencia).

-At night you can have dinner in the Carmen neighborhood where there are a few trendy and very nice restaurants.
-Some of the restaurants that I recommend are: Colmado de la Lola, Delicat and Celler del tossal.
+At night you can have dinner in the Carmen neighbourhood where there are a few trendy and very nice restaurantsserving delicious Spanish tapas.
+Some of the restaurants that I recommend are: Colmado de la Lola, Delicat and Celler del Tossal.

 If you’re wondering what to do in Valencia in 2 days, follow my 1-day itinerary for your first day.

-On the second day you should start by visiting the Bioparc Valencia, a 10-hectare (25 acre) animal park that recreates African ecosystems, such as the Savannah, Madagascar and an Equatorial Forest.
+On the second day, you should start by visiting the Bioparc Valencia, a 10-hectare (25 acres) animal park that recreates African ecosystems, such as the Savannah, Madagascar and an Equatorial Forest.

-A visit to Bioparc is one of the best things to do in 2 or 3 days in Valencia because you can get very close to wild animals in this park and there aren’t the traditional railings and cages common to many zoos.
-Instead they use natural barriers to separate visitors from the animals, such as rivers, ponds, streams and rocks.
+A visit to Bioparc is one of the best things to do in Valencia because you can get very close to wild animals in this park and there aren’t the traditional railings and cages common to many zoos.
+Instead, they use natural barriers to separate visitors from the animals, such as rivers, ponds, streams and rocks.

-Quick Tip: Get there early in the morning and don’t miss the Birds and Mammals Exhibition held everyday at the amphitheater, an open-air arena surrounded by acacia and baobab trees.
+Quick Tip: Get there early in the morning and don’t miss the Birds and Mammals Exhibition held daily at the amphitheatre, an open-air arena surrounded by acacia and baobab trees.

-After your visit you can head to the nearby restaurant El Racó de la Paella that serves one of the best paellas in Valencia.
+After your visit, you can head to the nearby restaurant El Racó de la Paella which serves one of the best paellas in Valencia.

 Quick Tip: You can buy some souvenirs in the market, including Spanish sausages and jamón.
 But be aware that the market closes at 3:00 PM.

-To finish your Valencia 2-day itinerary, I recommend having dinner in the Ruzafa neighborhood that has some really good bars and restaurants, such as: Rodamon, Almaden and Dos Estaciones.
+To finish your Valencia 2-day itinerary, I recommend having dinner in the Ruzafa neighbourhood with some really good bars and restaurants, such as: Rodamon, Almaden and Dos Estaciones.

 On my Valencia 3-day itinerary, you will not only see more attractions, but you will also be able to do it more leisurely as you will have more time.
 Therefore, the first and second days will be different from the two previous itineraries.

-3 days in Valencia is the best option, in my opinion, specially if you’re visitng the city during the summer.
+3 days in Valencia is the best option, in my opinion, especially if you’re visiting the city during the summer.

 First Day

 In the morning, visit the City of Arts and Science.
-As you have more time you should take a 1 ½ hour guided tour in the Opera House and visit L’Oceanogràfic after that.
+As you have more time you should take a 1 ½ hour guided tour of the Opera House and visit L’Oceanogràfic after that.

 Quick Tip: Don’t miss the dolphin show in the largest Dolphinarium in Europe.

-After visiting the City of Arts and Science, you can go for a walk in the old Turia Riverbed to the Fine Arts Museum to see the impressive Valencian Gothic paitings.
-Those are two of my favorite things to do in Valencia
+After visiting the City of Arts and Science, you can go for a walk in the old Turia Riverbed to the Fine Arts Museum to see the impressive Valencian Gothic paintings.
+Those are two of my favourite things to do in Valencia.

-In the evening head to El Carmen district to have dinner there.
+In the evening head to the El Carmen district to have dinner there.

 Second Day